-Physiotherapy Treatments for Pinched nerve at Neck (Cervical Radiculopathy)?
+Best Treatments for Pinched nerve at Neck (Cervical Radiculopathy)

 The treatment for cervical radiculopathy will depend on the stage of the disease.
 If there is a neurologic deficit or debilitating, surgery might be required to decompress the nerve root.
 However in most cases, physiotherapy is the main treatment solution that can help.

 At heal360 Physioclinic, our therapist will need to assess and physical examination on your neck pain condition to find out the root cause of pain.

 – Physiotherapy: Your physiotherapist will understand about your neck pain and perform physical examinations.
 Your neck conditions will be diagnose and explain before implementing solutions to your neck.

 – Manual therapy: Passive cervical joint mobilisation, manipulation, manual traction, craniosacral therapy, nerve mobilisation

 – Massage Therapy: soft tissue release, deep friction massage, myofascial release, trigger points release